kayulu/Learning-Docker/notes.md

-# Dockerfile
+# Dockerfile Instructions
 ## RUN Instruction:

 - ``RUN`` is used to execute commands while building the Docker image.
 - It allows you to run commands inside the Docker image at build time to install packages, update software, download dependencies, create directories, etc.
 - Each ``RUN`` instruction in a Dockerfile creates a new layer in the image.
 This means that changes made by a ``RUN`` command are committed to the image